Content Reuse Strategy in Confluence: Write Better Docs in Less Time

 Advanced Content Reuse

 The above tips will get you started with content reuse in Confluence, but these are only the tip of the iceberg.
-If you want to get the most out of content reuse, Scroll Versions offers you the enhanced Include+ macro along with version and variant management, all of which add leverage to your content reuse strategy.
+If you want to get the most out of content reuse, Scroll Documents offers you the enhanced Include+ macro along with version and variant management, all of which add leverage to your content reuse strategy.